GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E02_MythTrack.md

 CAMPBELL: By holding to your own ideals for yourself and, like Luke Skywalker, **rejecting the system’s impersonal claims** upon you.

+&nbsp;

+## BONUS: Truman Show?

+Carl standing in front of Air Force One halting the airplane invokes a Truman Show scene of Truman standing in the middle of the street with his hands halting the hive mind / actors in their cars.
+Going off-script.

+This show opens a lot of Finnegans Wake out-of-band associations to other science fiction media stories.
+The audience is going wilding on associations.